azoth-lang/azoth.language.reference/src/azoth.text.md

 index, but instead encourages properly slicing a string at textually appropriate positions.

 To enable strings to represent both constant strings and mutable strings in a very efficient way, the `String` type has a more complex implementation that usual.
-It is a psuedo reference struct that wraps and enum struct with three cases.
+It is a pseudo reference struct that wraps an enum struct with three cases.
 The first case is an empty string with no reference to data.
 The second case is a non-zero length and a constant internal reference to the string data.
 This is used for constant strings and slices.
 The third case is a mutable reference to the sealed private `String_Builder` class.
 The compiler should be able to optimize this into a struct that only